 Marx lived at a time when capitalism was already dominant .

-But, what is capitalism, folks?
+But what is capitalism, folks?
 What is capitalism?

-And I'm telling you, this Critique of Political Economy's excerpt will be where I'll immunize you with a mandatory vocabulary to understand Critique of Political Economy, ok?
+And I'm telling you, this Critique of Political Economy's excerpt will be where I'll inject you with mandatory vocabulary to understand Critique of Political Economy, ok?

 Here we are going to make a kind of glossary because it's needed, right?
-Truly understand; know how to describe what these terms means.
+To truly understand; to know how to describe what these terms mean.

 I'm going to talk like that, with just the cam, and we'll recap later.